Board of Directors

 Ph.D., Information and Communication Sciences, Université de Bretagne-Sud

-Kyle is a human-centered design strategist and linguist working in Washington, DC.
-He currently works with governments and educational institutions to innovate around social and economic change.
+Kyle is a nationally-certified sign language interpreter based in Washington, DC.
+His firm provides interpreting and captioning services to a number of academic, nonprofit, and business clients.
 Previously, his doctoral research considered the practical applications of avatars as a form of accessible technology for deaf users.
 In his leisure time, Kyle is a wine reviewer and avid traveler.

 MA in Interpreting Studies